 Want to troubleshoot a sewing machine skipping stitches?
-Here are some easy tips for getting back on track.
+There is nothing more frustrating than skipped stitches.
+It results in messy seams that are likely to break and result in holes.
+This tutorial will show you some easy tips for fixing skipped stitches and getting back on track.

-Take a bit of liberty with an old proverb and put the art of sewing into perspective.
-When your machine skips stitches it is really frustrating and a waste of time as you fiddle and fuss over trying to get things right.
+When you have a sewing machine skipping stitches, it is really frustrating and a waste of time as you fiddle and fuss over trying to get things right.
 There is nothing worse than the thread that breaks as you turn that vital corner or the foot that jams just as you are about to race along the seam of a new garment.

 What should you look for first?

 Common Fix for Sewing Machine Skipping Stitches

 Before you start major troubleshooting, just do a rethread of your sewing machine, both on the top and bottom.
 Doing this is a basic technique that fixes many problems.

 Have you ever restarted your computer when it was playing up?
 You restart, and the problem is miraculously fixed.
 Well, this is similar!
 If, after rethreading top and bottom, the sewing machine is still skipping stitches, then have a look at the 11 tips below.

 Often specialty fabrics need particular needles, threads, and sewing machine feet.
 Here are some articles that may help you.

 - CHIFFON – Sewing Chiffon